 Learn how can you light your scenes with Houdini and Mantra:

-To try out Houdini and experience the advantages of going procedural with your VFX, you can use the Houdini personal tools to evaluate, learn and develop real projects or contact Side Effects at
+To try out Houdini and experience the advantages of going procedural with your lighting and rendering, you can use the Houdini personal tools to evaluate, learn and develop real projects or contact Side Effects at

 to talk about your needs and to arrange for a webinar demonstration.
 There are many ways that Houdini can help you in your work and we look forward to helping you find new levels of productivity in your day-to-day work.